 As you can probably guess, Java Momma mostly sells coffee.
 This includes different roasts and flavors, along with some tea and related products.
 There is a decent selection of these on offer.
 In fact, I counted more than 70 different products and more than half of them were coffee.

 The first thing to mention is the nature of the company.
 Java Momma isn’t a high powered or extremely large company.
-Instead, it is a small operation and feels like the type of product that you’d buy at a local market or even on Etsy.
+Instead, it is fairly small operation (although it has expanded since I first reviewed it), with only a handful of people on the primary team.
 This style has advantages and disadvantages.
 It is also very noticeable.

 A useful aspect of Java Momma is that there are some very interesting and unusual flavors on offer.
 You might find some of them through other companies but not all.
 This would help make the brand more interesting, especially to anyone who enjoys flavored coffee.

 Java Momma also releases some limited edition and seasonal flavors.
 This is an appealing style as well and helps keep customers interested.

 Even though the overall quality isn’t entirely clear, the products are likely to be popular enough.
 Many people are simply happy with coffee that tastes good.
 It doesn’t need to be the best possible brand or has the best possible pricing.
 That aspect may work in your favor.

 Monthly boxes are always fun.
 They make great gifts and they’re a good way to try out new products and flavors, including ones that you wouldn’t normally consider.